Science4Parliament Podcast

 Text the Science4Parliament podcast here.

-It is presented by Denis Naughten, a directly elected member of parliament in Ireland for nearly three decades.
-Denis has served as an Irish cabinet minister, and on the Council of European Union Ministers and chairperson of the Inter-Parliamentary Union Working Group on science and technology, based in Geneva, which aims to inspire global parliamentary action through legislative work, in the field of science and technology.
+It is presented by Denis Naughten, a directly elected Member of Parliament in Ireland for nearly three decades.
+Denis has served as an Irish cabinet minister, on the Council of European Union Ministers and chairperson of the Inter-Parliamentary Union Working Group on Science and Technology, based in Geneva, which aims to inspire global parliamentary action through legislative work in the field of science and technology.

-The overall aim of this podcast is to highlight the work of innovative people in the world of science and to get their perspective of what needs to be done to bring that world and the world of policy, closer together.
+The overall aim of this podcast is to highlight the work of innovative people in the world of science and to get their perspective on what needs to be done to bring that world and the world of policy closer together.

 Dr Aoife Braiden, geoscientist and research manager with the Geological Survey of Ireland: geoscience and critical raw materials